Godalming: Broadwater Park

-The 29 ha Broadwater Park is a mixed-use recreation ground to the northeast of Farncombe.
+The 29 ha Broadwater Park is a mixed-use recreation ground to the north-east of Farncombe.
 For much of its history, the area was owned by the More Molyneux family of Loseley House and the first record of cricket being played there is from 1827.
 The estate, including the cricket ground, was sold in 1836 to the timber merchant, George Marshall, for the site of Broadwater House.
 The property remained in the Marshall family until the early 20th century, when it was bought by George Edward Price, a director of the Canadian firm, Price Brothers Ltd. During the First World War, the house was used to accommodate Belgian refugees and the lake was used as an ice rink by Canadian soldiers, who were billeted at Witley Camp.

 In 1936, the estate was purchased by Mr W. Hoptroff, a local builder, who in turn offered some of the land to the borough for use as a recreation area.
 In November of that year, an area of 1.8 ha, including the cricket ground, were bought by P. C. Fletcher, the Mayor of Godalming, and presented to the town.
 In December 1938, an area of 13.3 ha was designated a King George's Field.
 In 2022, the park is owned by the borough council and includes areas of woodland and grassland, a multi-use games area, football pitches and tennis courts.